VSeaman8/DF-Challenge-3-Address-book/docs/domain-models-test-plan.md

 ### Tests
 1. search results are displayed to user.
 2. search results contain the correct contact information.
+3. Verify how the system behaves when there are no search results.
+4. Verify how the system behaves when there are multiple search results.
 ---

 ## 4. As a user I want to be able to remove a contact from the address book as I am longer friends with them